Brunswick Street Oval: Australian rules football

 The ground was also used for Australian football during the late 1970s and 1980s by the Fitzroy Rovers Football Club in the Western Suburban Football League, before it began to be used by the University Reds football club in the Victorian Amateur Football Association in 1991.
 In 1996, the Fitzroy Football Club were placed into administration, ultimately leaving the AFL at the end of the 1996 season.
 That year the club's AFL license was taken over by the Brisbane Bears, at which point the Bears changed their name to the Brisbane Bears-Fitzroy Football Club (BBFFC or Brisbane Lions).
 Fitzroy eventually came out of administration in 1998, and merged with the Fitzroy Reds in 2009, to rejoin competitive football within the Victorian Amateur Football Association, and are now based at the oval once again.

-The main grandstand is listed on the Victorian Heritage Register.
+The main grandstand was added to the Victorian Heritage Register in 1990.

 Cricket

 The venue's original tenants, the Fitzroy Cricket Club, used the venue as its primary home ground from 1872 until it left the venue in 1986, when they merged with the Doncaster Cricket Club.
 The venue hosted one first-class cricket match, between Victoria and Western Australia in 1925/26.
 The venue remains home ground of the Edinburgh Cricket Club which was established in 1978 and is one of the largest cricket clubs in Victoria with 40 junior sides ranging from under 10 to under 18.